allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 The following article has two parts.
-The first part describes improving [Allegro iOS app](https://itunes.apple.com/pl/app/allegro/id305659772?l=pl&mt=8) launch time by adopting static linking and sums it up with a speedup analysis.
+The first part describes improving [Allegro iOS app](https://itunes.apple.com/pl/app/allegro/id305659772?l=pl&mt=8) launch time by adopting static linking and sums it up with a&nbsp;speedup analysis.
 The second part describes how I&nbsp;managed to launch a custom macOS app using not-yet-fully-released dyld3
-[dynamic linker](https://en.wikipedia.org/wiki/Dynamic_linker) and also completes with a speedup analysis.
+[dynamic linker](https://en.wikipedia.org/wiki/Dynamic_linker) and also completes with a&nbsp;speedup analysis.

 ## Improving iOS app launch time

-It takes some time to launch a&nbsp;mobile app, especially on a system with limited power of mobile CPU.
+It takes some time to launch a&nbsp;mobile app, especially on a&nbsp;system with limited power of mobile CPU.
 Apple suggests [400ms](https://developer.apple.com/videos/play/wwdc2016/406) as a&nbsp;good launch time. [iOS](https://en.wikipedia.org/wiki/IOS) performs zoom animation